QMeqGR/dgeom-maxima/README.txt

 metrics and manifolds.
 In particular coordinate transformations that allow one to define embedded manifolds in flat space.
 But the package provides more general tools for computing metrics after a coordinate transformation.
+This package was designed to be compatible with the ‘ctensor’ package included with Maxima.
 The ‘dgeom’ package computes the frame field connections for an embedded surface using frames defined by the attitude matrix.

    The basic use of the package begins by defining the coordinates in the variables ‘cords_in’, ‘cords_tr’, and ‘cords_ot’.
 This can be done